snap-stanford/ogb-web/_docs/kddcup2021/update.md

 ###### **April 8th, 2021: Package updated to [package `1.3.1`](https://github.com/snap-stanford/ogb/releases/tag/1.3.1)**
 - Thanks to the [DGL Team](https://www.dgl.ai/), all the LSC data is now hosted on AWS.
 This significantly improves the download speed around the globe!
 The underlying data stays exactly the same.
-- Please consider updating your package if you have not downloaded the datasets.
+- Please consider updating your package if you are planning to downloaded the datasets.

 -------